Proven Strategies to Inhibit Mold Growth on Pallets

 Heat Treatment Is Not a Solution for Mold on Pallets

-Heat treatment can draw moisture and sugars in the wood to the surface, providing an ideal environment for mold spores to colonize.
+Here is how that happens.
+Heat treatment can draw moisture and sugars in the wood to the surface.
+Once the pallets are removed from the heat chamber, an ideal environment has been created for mold spores to colonize.

 One leading product, X-Mold, works on the basis of sealing the wood from oxygen.
 It creates a barrier that prevents oxygen from being accessible for mold colonization.